danskespil/jira-documentation/readme.md

 # Create new project

-Log in to [JIRA](https://jira.danskespil.dk), and create a Basic Software Development project to get the proper basic workflow.
-Don't worry, we will make it Scrum or Kanban later, but we have to start this way.
+Log in to [JIRA](https://jira.danskespil.dk), and Create a project with shared configuration.

 ![Create project 1](new-jira-project-01.png)

 ![Create project 2](new-jira-project-02.png)

+Use the Standard Development Project:

 ![Create project 3](new-jira-project-03.png)